zgeybi/Summer-Bootcamp2024/README.md

 ### Support
 I will be available to support you throughout the course via text.
 Feel free to reach out with any questions or for help with your project.

-### GitHub and Version Control
-You will also learn how to:
-- Use GitHub to manage your projects.
-- Collaborate with others using Git and GitHub.
-- Build an attractive and professional GitHub profile to showcase your work.

 ## Getting Started
 1. **Install Python**: Make sure you have Python 3.8+ installed on your machine.